John Boehner: Legacy

 Furthermore, Kane argues, Boehner's persona alienated conservative Republicans who demanded more vigorous attacks on Obama and instead perceived, "a country club Republican who loved to play 18 holes of golf and drink merlot afterward while cutting deals.
 In an era of shouting and confrontation, on talk radio or cable TV, Boehner's easygoing style did not fit."

+At the 2016 White House Correspondents' Dinner, Boehner appeared in a pre-recorded comedic video in which he humorously portrayed his relationship with President Obama, responding to a request for retirement advice with the remark, "So now you want my advice?"

 Personal life

 Boehner and his wife Debbie were married in 1973, and lived in the Wetherington section of West Chester Township, Ohio.
 They have two daughters, Lindsay and Tricia.
 Boehner has been known to be emotional and cry during noteworthy events.

 On May 15, 2016, Boehner was awarded the Laetare Medal, considered the highest honor for American Catholics, by the University of Notre Dame.
 The medal was awarded to Joe Biden at the same time.